 A scale is a group of different notes that sound great together because they are of the same pitch.
 This group of notes is played in a descending or ascending order that is creatively used to create a melody.
 Scales are also the building blocks for chords and harmony.

-There is not a set particular rules for the notes or even the numbers of notes, and advanced guitarists can go a step further to create their scales.
-Every scale, whether it is minor, major, Lydian Dominant, and dominant, pentatonic, harmonic minor and so on, enables a player to construct different sets of chords.
-This is because of its structure that is the intervals betweens the notes of the scales.
+There is not a set of particular rules for the notes or even the numbers of notes, and advanced guitarists can go a step further to create their scales.
+Every scale, whether it is minor, major, Lydian Dominant, dominant, pentatonic, harmonic minor, and so on, enables a player to construct different sets of chords.
+This is because of its structure which is the intervals between the notes of the scales.

 Playing Note #1 and then #2 is to play notes that are a half-step apart

-Playing Note #1 and then #2 is to play notes that are a full-step apart
+Playing Notes #1 and then #2 is to play notes that are a full-step apart

 What is the Root Note of a Scale?